rafonha/IGTI-color-range/README.md

 # color-range-js
-Simple color range with HTML, CSS and JS
+Simple color range with HTML, CSS and JS.
+Challenge from IGTI.